 Neil as a Divine Blessing

 He was Neil who came from a poor family.
 He had an innocent look and attractive features and was in his early teens.
 When he first came I was skeptical since I had feared induction of such an unknown boy might cause more harm than bring benefits.
-But my elder brother who alone had already been in a good job would prefer to give him a chance since he had found in him a ray of hope, which could be groomed to our mutual advantage.
+But my elder brother, an engineer by profession, who alone had already been in a good job preferred to give him a chance since he had found in him a ray of hope, which could be groomed to our mutual advantage.

 He was spared some time in the evening to prepare his school lessons.
 He picked up a lot from us and gradually became quite good in vernacular, Arithmetic, and even acquired a smattering of English.
-He would often draw our attention to English newspaper articles pointing to his favorite topics.
+He would often draw our attention to English newspaper articles pointing to his favourite topics.
 His joy would be more pronounced with his typical East Bengal (now Bangladesh) dialect which we enjoyed heartily.
 We had kept with him a tiny writing pad to prepare memo slips which he used without mistakes.
 On Sundays and holidays he would definitely take us to playgrounds for playing cricket or football.
 We used to buy him picture and story books as we knew stories always play a vital role in the growth and development of a child.
 The books they read and the characters they get to know can help a lot.

 As Neil disappeared from our family his absence became conspicuous as life was found not to be the same again.
 But then the marriage of my elder brother had already been settled and with the arrival of the long awaited benign feminine face in the family the gloom and untidiness of the so called Bachelor’s den faded away.
 Neil also began to slowly pale from our memory and we became more and more engaged in family lives.

-After that a decade passed by and a few years back while on a visit to a Government office in another state on deputation as I was pacing up and down the corridor since the concerned person was not available a middle aged man came by my side, touched my feet in respect and said “don’t you remember me?
+After that three decades passed by and a few years back while on a visit to a Government office in another state on deputation I was pacing up and down the corridor since the concerned person was not available.
+A middle aged man came by my side, touched my feet in respect and said “don’t you remember me?
 How are my other brothers?”
 I was totally taken aback by long lost Neil's surprising presence.

 I gathered from him that he had secured a job there becoming the first in his family to be educated and blessed with a government service.
 He was full of praise for us for giving him the opportunity to be established in life.
 Needless to say that I had my much needed job done through him shortly.

-As Neil was talking about his indebtedness to us I wondered how much did we owe to him which he could not perhaps realize as he was serving us during our distress by his pleasant company which we still consider as a divine blessing.
+As Neil was talking about his indebtedness to us I wondered how much did we owe to him.
+He could not perhaps realise it as he had served us so well during our hard times by his pleasant company.
+We still consider this as a divine blessing.

 Copyright –RESERVED BY THE AUTHOR